What is a chargeback in payment processing?

 • Customer claims services do not occur.

-• Cancelled recurring transaction: the consumer claims they asked to stop the recurring transaction/subscription.
+• Canceled recurring transaction: the consumer claims they asked to stop the recurring transaction/subscription.

 • Merchandise/service not as described